 According to a study carried out by Business in the Community, natural lighting can result in happier workers, less absenteeism, and fewer illnesses, and, because better lighting encourages satisfaction among workers, it also results in increased productivity.
 Other ways to build the right environment is to have the tools needed, such as:

 One simple and none-expensive way to increase productivity is to drink more water.
-If you own your own business or lead a team, providing your employees with a filtered hydration system, such as a bottleless water cooler, you can increase your productivity at work by 14 percent.
+If you own your own business or lead a team, providing your employees with a filtered hydration system, such as a bottleless water dispenser, you can increase your productivity at work by 14percent.
 In addition, making sure to stay well hydrated throughout the work day can lead to a reduction in fatigue, provide an energy boost, fight stress, prevent headaches and strengthen the immune system.

 Ever notice how a child can make any situation playful and creative?
 That’s because they are typically good at thinking outside the box, since most of their waking moments are spent at play.
 Adding some fun activities throughout the day can do the same for employees.
 Making the work place fun can increase creativity, better employee’s mood and help workers see obstacles in a different light.
 Some fun that can be built throughout the day are: